 How to Become a Medical Laboratory Technician

-Medical lab technicians are trained on the job by a medical laboratory technologist or senior technician will provide on-the-job training to them.
+After the prospective technicians have attained training in the classroom, a medical laboratory technologist or senior technician will provide on-the-job training to them.
 In some cases, a healthcare or medical professional is the primary trainer.
-The training duration depends on the employer’s policies and the technician’s previous experience.
+The training duration depends on the employer’s policies and a technician’s previous experience.

 Licensing and/or Certification

-In some states, medical lab technicians must have a license or be registered to work.
-Licensure often involves passing an exam or undergoing a certification process, and requirements vary by state.
+In most states, medical laboratory technicians must have a license or be registered to work.
+Licensure often involves passing an exam or undergoing a certification process.
+Requirements vary by state.
 Details should be obtained through the local state board or department of health.

 Necessary Skills and Qualities